Building a SaaS for radiation dosimetry in Go and React

 The Dockerfiles use multi-stage builds.
 Frontend: Node 22 slim for the build step (pnpm install, vite build), then copy static assets into nginx:alpine.
 Backend: Go 1.25 alpine for the build (static binary with CGO disabled), then copy into gcr.io/distroless/static:nonroot.

 The distroless base image for the backend contains no shell, no package manager, nothing except the binary and CA certificates.
 The process runs as non-root (UID 65534).
-This matters for HDS certification because auditors want to see minimal attack surface and least-privilege execution.
+Minimal attack surface and least-privilege execution by default.

 What’s left